sww1235/Personal_Website/wiki/build-script-notes-vault-mki.md

 1. Connect to IPMI interface of the server by going to $ip in a web browser.

+	-	If this is first startup of system, then configure static IP for IPMI, and admin user and password.

 <h3 id="initial-configuration">Initial Configuration</h3>

 1. Download the bootonly ISO of the current release of FreeBSD from reputable sources.
 (12.2 as of 11/07/2020)

 2. Enable cd/dvd instance in IPMI under Settings -> Media Redirection Settings -> VMedia Instance Settings

 3. Open up HTML5 viewer for IPMI, and attach ISO to virtual CD rom.